BITSS-OPA/Tutorials/GitHub/RStudioDebugging.md

   * browser() - insert this code into script at a point where you want debugger to open at.
     * alternative to debugonce()
     * press continue to run code up until next brower() statement
   * Analyzing error messages
-      * test_it() - provides error with traceback ability and option to rerun with debugger
+    * test_it() - provides error with traceback ability and option to rerun code with debugger